Skip to main content

 Stage 2 of this project improves the road network and delivers fast, reliable, high-capacity bus services.

-Works focus on delivering quick wins for the community and improving travel to key employment and residential areas while completing work required for the future stages of the project.
+Works focus on delivering quick wins for the community and improving travel to key employment and residential areas.
+All planned works are within the existing road corridor.
+Property acquisition is not proposed for this stage of the project.

 The aim is to improve public transport options, reduce congestion and provide more reliable and frequent bus services between the Airport and Botany via Manukau.